Budgets leak in a subscription world. Manual, envelope-style planning adds guardrails and clarity—without bank connections.

 Yes.
 Envelope-style budgeting creates clear limits per category and helps you make trade-offs in real time—digital “envelopes” give you the same guardrails without carrying cash.

-Surveys suggest consumers underestimate materially; one itemized study found a $219/month actual vs. an $86 guess.
-Manual budgeting surfaces forgotten renewals and forces a keep/cancel decision.
+Surveys suggest consumers underestimate materially; one itemized study found a $219/month actual vs. an $86 guess (C+R Research, updated 2024).

-Not for everyone—but research shows BNPL borrowers, on average, carry more debts and are more likely to have delinquencies than non-users.
-Allocating the full cost upfront counters the “small installment” effect.
+Not for everyone—but research shows BNPL borrowers, on average, carry more debts and are more likely to have delinquencies than non-users (CFPB, 2025).

 Debt is high, delinquencies have risen from post-pandemic lows, and recurring charges + cancellation friction create “leaks.”
 Manual budgeting adds visibility and guardrails.